shopware/shopware/src/Docs/_new/1-getting-started/40-recent-updates/__categoryInfo.md

 </style>
 <p>We made a refactoring of the plugin structure which affect ALL plugins!</p>
 <ul>
 <li>The &quot;type&quot; in the composer.json must now be <code>shopware-platform-plugin</code>.
-This is necessary to differentiate between Shopware 5 and Shopware 6 plugins</li>
+This is necessary to differentiate between Shopware 5 and Shopware platform plugins</li>
 <li>You now have to provide the whole FQN of your plugin base class in the composer.json.
 Add something like this to the &quot;extra&quot; part of the composer.json: <code>"shopware-plugin-class": "SwagTest\\SwagTest"</code>, The old identifier <code>installer-name</code> is no longer used</li>
 <li>You now have to provide valid autoload information about your plugin with the composer.json:</li>
 </ul>